 How can I put this into existing page without redirecting?

 Basically, what I want is when someone clicks on the link, grab the cookie and print it somewhere on the current page.
-Maybe in some alt tag or whatever.
+Maybe in some

 Any ideas?

-• Google changed the way cookies are written.
+- Google changed the way cookies are written.
 I can't get session cookies using the above method. – user63648 Dec 16 '14 at 20:40

 2 Answers